Major in Geographic Information Systems (GIS)

 The geographic information systems (GIS) major is designed to prepare students for careers in the geospatial industry that require an understanding of spatial processes and related technical skills.
 The major combines breadth and depth in the natural sciences, equips students with knowledge of business principles, and develops their skills in communications, quantitative methods, and computer applications.

 The program is aligned with the Geographic Information Science & Technology (GIST) Body of Knowledge (BoK) established by the University Consortium for Geographic Information Science (UCGIS) as well as established DACUMs (Developing a Curriculum) for Geospatial Technologies, as supported by the Department of Labor occupational designations.
-A required internship, senior research methods course, and senior research seminar utilize facilities and expertise from local municipalities, and other organizations, several of which have employed graduates from Elmhurst College with a background provided by the department.
+A required internship, senior research methods course, and senior research seminar utilize facilities and expertise from local municipalities, and other organizations, several of which have employed graduates from Elmhurst University with a background provided by the department.

 Students will take required coursework in a variety of areas to develop their spatial skill sets and hone their technical skills making them appropriate for entry-level positions as GIS technicians or graduate study, as distinctly defined by the U.S. Department of Labor and the Geospatial Technology Competency Model in 2010.
 It is crucial that students work closely with their academic advisor as early as possible upon entering the program to establish a planned schedule of coursework.
-Transfer students with an interest in applied geospatial technologies will undoubtedly satisfy several major requirements upon transfer, but should consult with their academic advisor upon acceptance to the College.
+Transfer students with an interest in applied geospatial technologies will undoubtedly satisfy several major requirements upon transfer, but should consult with their academic advisor upon acceptance to the University.

 Michael S. Lindberg, Carmi J. Neiger

 Required of all students in major (eight and one-half (8.50) courses required):

 - GEO 468 Internship (.50 credit; P/F only)

 - GEO 470 Research Methods in Geography (.50 credit)